-Fig.20 Unsettling Views The Unsettled Conference took place in March 2017 at the TU Sky Lounge and enabled new views; not only the views of Vienna and the Alps, but also of cultural, social and political changes, introducing new analytical tools to research and productively engage with contemporary urban challenges with diligence and depth.
-New opportunities falling from the sky Still in a somewhat insecure situation as regards the future of the Visiting Professorship Programme, the summer of 2017 brought along a nice coincidence which soon turned into a real funding proposal for another three years, offered by the KTH Royal Institute of Technology's Centre for the Future of Places.
+The Unsettled Conference took place in March 2017 at the TU Sky Lounge and enabled new views; not only the views of Vienna and the Alps, but also of cultural, social and political changes, introducing new analytical tools to research and productively engage with contemporary urban challenges with diligence and depth.

+New opportunities falling from the sky

+Still in a somewhat insecure situation as regards the future of the Visiting Professorship Programme, the summer of 2017 brought along a nice coincidence which soon turned into a real funding proposal for another three years, offered by the KTH Royal Institute of Technology's Centre for the Future of Places.
 What was only a vague idea in August 2017 developed into a concrete project of inter-academic collaboration on public space and by June 2018 resulted in signed contracts.
-In the meantime, we had arranged to bridge half a year with TU Wien funds (Funding Phase IV) in which we discussed "Urban Culture, Public Space and Housing" (TU Wien VP 2018) in a comparative approach tackling recent urban development in Rome and Vienna.
+We had arranged to bridge half a year with TU Wien funds (Funding Phase IV) in which we discussed "Urban Culture, Public Space and Housing" (TU Wien VP 2018) in a comparative approach tackling recent urban development in Rome and Vienna.
 The successive new "KTH + TU Wien Visiting Professorship in Urban Studies Program" (Funding Phase V, KTH + TU Wien) was launched in October 2018 and invited two colleagues and the team to jointly develop inspiring thoughts on the theme of "Urban Citizenship.
 Public Space, Post-Migrational Perspectives and Civic Innovation" (KTH + TUW VP 2019).
 In this year, we engaged with empirical research results gained from Tel Aviv, Berlin and Vienna and brought our students in touch with the genealogy of debates on migration and postmigration in urban sociology, urban geography and urban studies.
-The following years will feature teaching experiences on "Urban Productivity.
-New Public Space, Youth Integration and Labour Market Access" (KTH + TUW VP 2020) in which aspects of care and post-work environments as well as feminist perspectives in architecture theory and urban studies will be brought centre stage.
+The following years featured teaching experiences on "Urban Productivity.
+New Public Space, Youth Integration and Labour Market Access" (KTH + TUW VP 2020) in which aspects of care and post-work environments and feminist perspectives in architecture theory and urban studies have been brought centre stage.
 The final year will host the topic "Urban Generations.
 Public Space, Ageing Society and New Health Conditions" (KTH + TUW VP 2021).
-The programme's summit will take place in November 2019 with an International Urban Studies Conference on Care: Cities, Action, Research and Education.
-Approaching the urban field in these unsettled times We can say that we enjoy this opportunity which was completely unexpected 10 years ago.
-As a permanent temporary institution, the 10th Anniversary of the Interdisciplinary Centre for Urban Culture and Public Space and the Visiting Professorship Programme marks an important moment in our quite busy institutional career: First of all, we are more than grateful to all colleagues, supporters and friends who have joined us on the long way with their enthusiasm, inspiration and critique.
-New challenges lie ahead as the team is growing and currently comprises between eight and ten colleagues.
-We are also expanding spatially, occupying new rooms in the temporary offices at Spittelau, where the Institute of Spatial Planning has been relocated since 2016 due to construction works at the university's main campus at Karlsplatz.
-Since 2019, we have been also institutionally relocated as a (temporary) 9 I. Introduction research centre.
-We are affiliated with the Future Lab of the faculty which fosters international visiting professorships and transdisciplinary education, while also remaining part of the institutional structure of our former department as a coopted member.
-Since two years, we have also taken a strong role in envisioning an internal change in the Faculty of Architecture and Planning towards developing a more structured yet open doctoral education.
-First and foremost, although the team has changed over the time and we have been facing cycles of internal renewal, the social body of the centre has not lost engagement, dedication and passion for what we are doing.
-We strongly believe that we need to strive more, to work harder and to engage more thoughtfully with the urban field and changing patterns of lived space and everyday life in these unsettled Fig.21 Thessaloniki Excursion times.
-We think that space matters and we are also aware that there is no space without thinking through social relations, power as omnipresent, and a glimpse of altering potential that often lies dormant in our everyday lives.
-It is our responsibility and position to provoke positive social change in many directions, and this starts first and foremost in the own office and the seminar room, and will eventually find its way to the street, the square, the plaza, the café.
-Vice versa, it is in the lived spaces of our cities that we can develop novel approaches as it is here where macro-, mesoand micro patterns of change can be understood in their inseparable connection, and with a focus on their material features.
-There is no other way to understand cities and urbanization than paying attention to cities' ever-changing ambivalent everyday life.
-It is here also where new models of ideal-type urbanization and the good city can be developed with all and for all.
-Against the backdrop of these new ideas about contemporary ideal-cities and democratic ways of urbanization, we realize through our analysis that we are not yet there and that new questions and dilemmas emerge on the path.
-Researching lived space thus is not just a personal life-long learning process, but also an institutional.
-Through this process and by engaging with differentiated parts of the urban societies, we think we can also play something back into the university and provoke change on an everyday basis.
-Sabine Knierbein, May 2019
+Funding Phase V's summit took place in November 2019 with an International Urban Studies Conference on Care: Cities, Action, Research and Education.
+In addition, two publications were produced out of two conferences: Care and the City (Gabauer et Al. 2022) and Unsettled Urban Space (Viderman et Al 2023).

+Approaching the urban field in these unsettled times

+We can say that we enjoy this opportunity of full institutional integration which was completely unexpected 15 years ago.
+As a now permanent institution, the 15th Anniversary of the Interdisciplinary Centre for Urban Culture and Public Space marks an important moment in our quite busy institutional career: First of all, we are more than grateful to all colleagues, supporters and friends who have joined us on the long way with their enthusiasm, inspiration and critique.
+New challenges lie ahead as the team is and themes are changing and neatly consolidating.
+We encountered a new self-designed office after office accomodations in Karlsgasse 13 and at Spittelau.
+Beween 2019 and 2023 we had been been institutionally relocated as a (temporary) research centre.
+We were affiliated with the Future Lab of the faculty which fostered international visiting professorships and transdisciplinary education, while we continuously remained a part of the institutional structure of the Institute of Spatial Planning as a coopted member between 2019 and 2023.